laravel/docs/telescope.md

 <a name="redis-watcher"></a>
 ### Redis Watcher

-> {note} Redis events must be enabled for the Redis Watcher to work.
+> {note} Redis events must be enabled for the Redis watcher to function.
 You may enable Redis events by calling `Redis::enableEvents()` in the `boot` method of your `app/Providers/AppServiceProvider.php` file.

-The Redis Watcher records all Redis commands executed by your application.
+The Redis watcher records all Redis commands executed by your application.
 If you are using Redis for caching, cache commands will also be recorded by the Redis Watcher.

 <a name="request-watcher"></a>
 ### Request Watcher

-The Request Watcher records the request, headers, session and response data associated with any requests handled by the application.
-You may purge your response data via the `size_limit` (in KB) option:
+The request watcher records the request, headers, session, and response data associated with any requests handled by the application.
+You may limit your response data via the `size_limit` (in KB) option:

     'watchers' => [
         Watchers\RequestWatcher::class => [